Cole-Parmer

-Cole-Parmer Instrument Company, now known as Antylia Scientific.
+Cole-Parmer Instrument Company, now known as Antylia Scientific, is a Company founded in 1955.
 The company serves professionals in biopharma, environmental and life sciences.

 History

 The company was founded by Jerry Cole and John Parmer in 1955 and took up shop in a 1200 sqft loft on West Illinois Street in downtown Chicago.
 In the 1960s, Cole-Parmer acquired Masterflex peristaltic pumps, followed shortly by the purchases of Gilmont Instruments and Manostat Pumps.

 They were acquired by Fisher Scientific, now Thermo-Fisher Scientific, in 2001.

 On July 17, 2014, Thermo Fisher Scientific Inc. agreed to sell one of its lab units, Cole-Parmer, to private-equity firm GTCR for $480 million in cash.
 The company has previously said its $13.6 billion acquisition of Life Technologies Corp. would allow it to cut costs while gaining from next-generation genetic-sequencing machines.
 It has also sought to expand in Asia-Pacific markets.

 In 2021, Cole-Parmer changed its name to Antylia Scientific.

+In 2025, Antylia Scientiifc was sold to Brookfield Asset Management Ltd.'s private equity group and Caisse de dépôt et placement du Québec for a reported 1.4 billion dollars (USD).